Novedades

 Ensuring sales continuity

 Customer demand is constant, but deliveries often happen at specific intervals.
-Well-managed stock replenishment helps retailers avoid stockouts and empty shelves while goods are in transit or awaiting the next delivery.
+Well-managed retail replenishment helps retailers avoid stockouts and empty shelves while goods are in transit or awaiting the next delivery.

 Offsetting logistics delays